timosalm/going-serverless-workshop/workshop/workshop/content/exercises/spring-native-intro.md

  ```

-Let's now see how our Spring Boot sample application performs as a native image on a Serverless runtime!
+Let's now see how our Spring Boot sample application **performs as a native image on a Serverless runtime**!
-Due to the required resources to build the container image, instead of building it locally via the following command ...
+Due to the required resources to build the container image, **instead of building it locally** via the following command ...
 ```
 ./mvnw package spring-boot:build-image -Dspring-boot.build-image.imageName={{ ENV_CONTAINER_REGISTRY_HOSTNAME }}/{{ ENV_CONTAINER_REGISTRY_REPOSITORY }}/spring-boot-hello-world-native-{{ session_namespace }} -Pnative -DskipTests
 ```
-... we'll delegate it to an external component running in the cluster, the VMware Tanzu Build Service which is also available as [kpack](https://github.com/pivotal/kpack) as open source software.
+... we'll **delegate it to an external component running in the cluster**, the VMware Tanzu Build Service which is also available as [kpack](https://github.com/pivotal/kpack) as open source software.
 But let's first exit the running application with `ctrl + c`.
 ```terminal:execute
 command: |